microsoft/Federal-Business-Applications/whitepapers/federal-security/README.md

 Add-PowerAppsAccount -Endpoint "usgov" -UseSystemBrowser: $true
 ````
 > [!NOTE]
-> If you need to use the ```` Get-TenantDetailsFromGraph ```` commandlet this does not support FIDO2 as of version 2.0.212.
+> If you need to use the ```` Get-TenantDetailsFromGraph ```` command this does not support FIDO2 as of version 2.0.212.
 Instead, we recommend using the Microsoft Graph PowerShell Module.
 You can download the latest Microsoft Graph PowerShell Module which can be found [here](https://www.powershellgallery.com/packages/Microsoft.Graph/2.28.0)

 Below is a sample of using the Microsoft Graph PowerShell Module to get the organization information that ```` Get-TenantDetailsFromGraph ```` will also give you.
 However, this PowerShell Module supports FIDO2 authentication today.